Marshall Field: Personal life

-Field avoided political and social intrigue, instead focusing on his work and on supporting his family and his favorite philanthropies.
+Field avoided political and social intrigue, instead focusing on his work and on supporting his family and his favorite causes.
 Field was a very active member of the Commercial Club and the Jekyll Island Club, also known as the Millionaires Club, on Jekyll Island, Georgia.

 Field married twice.
 In 1863, he married Nannie Douglas Scott of Ironton, Ohio.
 They had two sons and a daughter, but one son, Louis, died in 1866 as an infant.
 The surviving children were Marshall Field Jr. and Ethel Field.

+Marshall Field Jr. (1868–1905) married Albertine Huck, and they were the parents of Henry Field, Marshall Field III, and Gwendolyn Mary Field, who married Sir Archibald Charles Edmonstone, 6th Baronet; Marshall Jr. and Albertine were thus the grandparents of Archduchess Elyssa (Edmondstone), Grand Duchess of Tuscany.

+On November 22, 1905, at the age of 37, Marshall Jr. incurred a gunshot to the abdomen and died a few days later in hospital.
+The circumstances of his death are still uncertain, and proposed explanations have included suicide, domestic accident with a gun, and shooting by a prostitute from the Everleigh Club.

-Marshall Jr. (1868–1905) married Albertine Huck, and they were the parents of Henry Field, Marshall Field III and Gwendolyn Mary Field, who married Sir Archibald Charles Edmonstone, 6th Baronet, grandparents of Archduchess Elyssa (Edmondstone), Grand Duchess of Tuscany.
-Ethel was married twice, first to Arthur Magie Tree, with whom she had one son, Ronald Tree; and then in 1901 to David Beatty, 1st Earl Beatty, with whom she had two sons, David Beatty, 2nd Earl Beatty and Peter Beatty.
+Ethel Field was married twice, first to Arthur Magie Tree, with whom she had one son, Ronald Tree; and then in 1901 to David Beatty, 1st Earl Beatty, with whom she had two sons, David Beatty, 2nd Earl Beatty and Peter Beatty.

 Nannie died in 1896.
 In 1904, Field married longtime friend Delia Spencer, the widow of Arthur John Caton.
 They had no children.

 Death

-Field died in New York City, New York, on January 16, 1906, at age 71 of pneumonia contracted after playing golf on New Year's Day with his nephew, his secretary and Abraham Lincoln's eldest son Robert Todd Lincoln.
+Field died in New York City, New York, on January 16, 1906, at age 71 of pneumonia contracted after playing golf on New Year's Day with his nephew, his secretary, and Abraham Lincoln's eldest son Robert Todd Lincoln.
 Field was buried on January 19 in the Graceland Cemetery in Chicago.